nextflow-io/nextflow/docs/process.md

 - Each task is executed in its own work directory with its own script.
 - Any tasks that fail (and can be retried) will be retried in another array job without interfering with the tasks that succeeded.

-The following directives msut be uniform across all tasks in a process that uses array jobs, because these directives are specified once for the entire array job:
+The following directives must be uniform across all tasks in a process that uses array jobs, because these directives are specified once for the entire array job:

 - {ref}`process-accelerator`
 - {ref}`process-clusterOptions`